issre-anonymous/supplementary-materials/README.md

 ## Box Plots:
 The max tilt box plot sheets are the full set of results used to create the box plots depicting the maximum tilt angle for passed and failed cases in Figure 2.
 The max tilt angle is measured in degrees.
 The one-way nonadaptive and adaptive box plot sheets include the data for the box plots in Figure 5 and the one-way box plots in Figure 6.
-The pairwise nonadaptive and adaptive box plot sheets contain the data used to create the 2-way box plots in Figure 6 and Figure 7.
+The pairwise nonadaptive and adaptive box plot sheets contain the data used to create the pairwise box plots in Figure 6 and Figure 7.
 The units for the measurements are as follows:
 - Distance: m
 - Distance from Default: m